 Activity 3 - Exam questions, a series of exam questions to challenge the students, with mark scheme.

-Students give themselves an EBI and WWW for this lesson.
+Students complete an EBI and WWW for the lesson

 NOTE ABOUT QR CODE SHEET - The QR codes on there will NOT work, you will need to upload the PDFs to a location on your schools network and then use a QR code generator website to generate the QR codes.

 Complete lesson on gravitational potential energy.

 Main -Introduce GPE, some worked examples and then an opportunity for students to complete a worksheet of questions (rearranging questions included).
 Answers to questions are included as part of a progress check.
 Students can then do a simple practical looking at their own gravitational potential energies

 This is for a 100 minute lesson, but there are two tasks which could be split over two 50 min lessons.